The True Value of Professional Photography

 Want higher paying clients?
 Find out what they want.
 What makes them tick?
 Customers who are willing to spend more understand that quality costs money.
 So be honest with yourself and think about why they would want to invest in you?
 How good is your work?
 Your level of customer service?
 Can you deliver to their expectations?

 Want to fill your books with budget clients?
 That’s ok too.
-Same thing though, you need to know what they want.
+The same thing though, you need to know what they want.
 And yes, this class of client will always focus on price and quantity first.
 Can you afford to keep discounting your work and efforts?
 If so, then great, they are your ideal client.
 But remember, these type of clients can’t, or won’t, want to spend much.
 Most of them are merely concerned with ‘how much’ they will receive at the end.
 Don’t expect them to understand or even care about your process and your efforts.

 The bottom line is, YOU are in control of your business.
 If you’re unhappy with the kind of customers you’re getting, take responsibility and realise that it’s your decisions that are attracting them.
 Just as much as the customer gets to choose whether or not they book you, YOU can also decide if you want them.